§ 2301 Definitions.

 (10) Initiate or cooperate with other agencies in developing measures for the prevention of blindness, the restoration of eyesight and the vocational adjustment of persons who are blind.

-§ 2303 Eligibility of the persons in need who are blind for assistance.
+§ 2303 Eligibility for assistance of persons who are blind.

 Assistance shall be granted under this chapter to any person who is blind who: